Evgeny Leonov, Soviet-Russian actor

-Leonov studied acting at nights and continued his day job as an industrial worker.
+To tell the truth, Leonov studied acting at nights and continued his day job as an industrial worker.

-He received the State Prize of the USSR twice and got numerous awards for his film roles and for his stage works.
+Besides, the actor received the State Prize of the USSR twice and got numerous awards for his film roles and for his stage works.

 An adaptation of Tevye the Milkman story by Sholom Aleichem was the last role of this great Russian actor.

 Great actor died on January 29, 1994 on his way to the Lenkom Theatre.
 He went there to perform in the play The Prayer For The Dead.
 He was buried at the Novodevichy cemetery in Moscow near other outstanding figures of Russian culture.